-By its very nature, skilled trades Career Technical Education (CTE) is complex.
+By its very nature, Automotive Service Technology (AST) is complex.
 Now, with COVID-19 impacting everything we do, it has become more difficult than ever.
-That's why Electude, CCAR and NCCER have partnered to create a set of guidelines to deliver skilled trades education in a way that is safe and effective for both instructors and students.
+That's why CCAR, with support from Electude, has partnered to create a set of guidelines to deliver automotive education in a way that is safe and effective for both staff and students.

-It begins with a shared reality: In this new era, regardless of whether you have in-person contact with students part-time or full-time, labs must be the priority.
+It begins with a shared reality: in this new era, regardless of whether you have in-person contact with students part-time or not at all, lab tasks must be the priority.
 Physical proximity is simply not necessary for lectures and theory.
 A blended learning environment that combines online instruction with in-person training is the best way forward.